The Queen's Mine

 RS Mines - The Queen's Mine - Current Operations.

-Now in its second year of operation we have carried out numerous scans, including VLF and VTEM (Courtesy of Bora Bora Resources ASX:BBR) these scan coupled with drilling operations, allow for perfect deep mine planning.
-We have also confirmed a minimum of 300,000 Tons in the top 500 Meters and from the VTEM survey signs show a similar reserve to that of Kahatagaha Graphite which has been mining for over 140 years+, extracting over 300,000 Tons of natural Sri Lankan crystalline vein graphite, in that period, however now winding down production due to extreme depths.
-With a carefully planned mining program, production levels are plentiful and growing, with ore grades ranging from 80%-99.76%+, with HOPG (Highly Oriented/Ordered Pyrolytic Graphite) holding no impurities, 100%C.
+With numerous scans, including VLF and VTEM (Courtesy of Bora Bora Resources ASX:BBR) these scans coupled with the first round of drilling operations have allowed for perfect deep mine planning.
+From the initial round of drilling we have identified an indicated and predicted reserve of a minimum of 100,000 Tons in the top 135 Meters, this drill program covering 1/9th of the anomaly area and from the VTEM survey, signs show a similar reserve to that of Kahatagaha Graphite which has been mining for over 140 years+, historically extracting over 3,000 Tons per month, equating to 5m+ Tons of natural Sri Lankan crystalline vein graphite, over the 140 year period, and still mining to this current day.
+With a carefully planned mining program, The Queen’s Mine production levels are plentiful and growing, with ore grades ranging from 80%-99.99%+, with natural HOPG (Highly Oriented/Ordered Pyrolytic Graphite) holding no impurities, 100%C.

 RS Mines - The Queen's Mine - Physical Characteristics.